 You know what?
 I’ve seen 2AM.
 It’s dark and cold and lonely and exhausting.
 If I never see 2AM again I think it would be okay.

 I’m being slightly sensational here.
-(Don’t worry, that’s just the sleep deprivation talking).
+(Don’t worry, that’s just the tired mom in me talking).

 I just want you to know that I get it.
 I really really get it.
 I know what it’s like to have a baby that will ONLY sleep in your arms.
 And you love him so much and you are SO glad he’s yours, but you just for the love of sanity want to crawl into that nice warm bed next to your husband and rest.
 And I know that sometimes, that makes you feel guilty.